fccoelho/Curso_Blockchain/assignments/Homework_2_merkle-tree.md

 or [here](https://bitcoin.org/en/developer-guide#transaction-data)
 for references.

+For a gentle introduction to Merkle trees, read [this](https://www.codeproject.com/Articles/1176140/Understanding-Merkle-Trees-Why-use-them-who-uses-t#HowDoesDataVerification(AuditProof)Work13).

 If you have any questions, let us know in the issue you create after choosing this assignment.